-Before, it applied to only Manchester tenancy agreements on or after October 1, 2015.
+Initially, it only applied to Manchester holdings that had been agreed on or after 1 October 2015.

-However, it applies to all tenancies in Greater Manchester from 1 October 2018 regardless of when it was agreed.
+But now apply to all leases in Greater Manchester from 1 October 2018 regardless of when it was agreed.

 A Gas Safety Certificate

-Schedule 2 of the Housing Act 1988 provides grounds applicable for issuing a Section 8 Eviction order in Greater Manchester.
+The 2nd schedule of the 1998 Housing Act provides the reasons for serving a Section 8 notice in Greater Manchester.

 If the tenant in Manchester fails to move out or relocate within the given time, the landlord must apply for a possession order in Greater Manchester immediately.